-DOI used the Schedule A and 30% or more Disabled Veterans appointing authorities, to identify and hire qualified PWD and PWTD applicants for positions in the permanent workforce.
+The Department currently utilizes the WRP to connect hiring managers with students and recent graduates with disabilities.
+DOI also uses the Schedule A and 30% or more Disabled Veterans appointing authorities, to identify and hire qualified PWD and PWTD applicants for positions in the permanent workforce.
 All vacancy announcements included statements that encouraged Schedule A and 30% or more Disabled Veteran applicants to apply.
-As a result, in FY 2020, 3.6% of new hires were placed using the Schedule A hiring authority and 7.5% of the new hires used the 30% or more disabled veterans hiring authority.
-Additionally, there were five (5) PWD new hires selected at the GS-15 grade level, 15 PWD new hires selected at the GS-14 grade level, and 33 PWD new hires selected at the GS-13 grade level.
-PWTD had a similar story in that there were four (4) selected at the GS-14 grade level, and nine (9) at the GS-13 grade level
+As a result, in FY 2021, 1.6% of new hires were placed using the Schedule A hiring authority and 5.5% of the new hires used the 30% or more disabled veterans hiring authority.